jeraldrich/blog/docs/python_go_future.rst

 Being able to compile your program and deploy it by simply copying the binary over and running it, is a huge relief compared to the virtual / system environment jungle of a sizable multi project dynamically interpreted application.

 While the languages themselves might be different, both follow a similar design philosophy of simplicity and practicality.
 The cross over between the two feels natural.
-The mental cost switching context between the two, cheap.
+The mental cost switching context between them, cheap.

 Knowing them both very well allows you to fullfill two very important and distinct stages of a product: Rapidly implement an idea to test the market, and once the 10% edge cases crop up when certain scales are reached, implement the performance critical parts in Go when needed.